Our Vision

 Savannah Seminar

-Savannah is an appropriate venue for the CRCD’s Seminar on Democratic Ideals, as it embodied early American experiments in pluralism, religious liberty, and civil society.
+Savannah is an appropriate venue for the CRCD’s Seminar on democratic ideals, as it embodied early American experiments in pluralism, religious liberty, and civil society.
 During the course of this five-day event, participants will enjoy interactive seminars, see the historic areas of the city on guided tours, and develop lasting friendships with peers and mentors.

 News & Events